Skip to main content

 4

-For Topics where you can’t easily express your view as Positions and Rules — “does this clause hold up under current case law?” — switch the Topic to Auto Mode instead.
-Auto Mode replaces the Position structure with a single research-backed question.
+For Topics where you can’t easily express your view as Positions and Rules — “does this clause hold up under current case law?” — switch the Topic to Auto Mode with the book icon in the Topic header (its tooltip reads Auto mode – ask Libra to conduct legal research to evaluate this topic).
+Libra asks you to confirm, because Switch to Auto Mode replaces that Topic’s Positions and Rules with a single research-backed question and a set of research sources.

 • Weekly working time does not exceed 40 hours.